Weight Gain 4000: Cultural references and impact

 Kathie Lee Gifford's bulletproof vehicle from "Weight Gain 4000" (below) was based on the popemobile (above), the vehicle used to transport the Pope.

 "Weight Gain 4000" introduced several characters who would maintain important recurring roles throughout the rest of the series.
-Among them were Jimbo Kern, Mayor McDaniels, and Wendy's best friend Bebe Stevens.
+Among them were Mayor McDaniels and Wendy's best friend Bebe Stevens.
 It also introduces Clyde Donovan, a student from Mr. Garrison's class who would eventually play significant roles in future seasons, although he was not identified by name.
 The characters demonstrate the wide range of often-extreme personalities among the adult residents of South Park, as well as serving as individual satires.
 McDaniels, who imagines herself an instant star upon being seen on television with Gifford, is portrayed as more caring about her own fame than the needs of her constituents, and the neglect with which Jimbo sells a gun to an obviously unstable Mr. Garrison serves as a satire of gun control.
 Jimbo and his friend Ned (who was introduced in "Volcano") were inspired by caricatures Parker used to draw during high school.
 In creating McDaniels, Parker and Stone envisioned a sophisticated mayor who was convinced she was better than the other residents of South Park.
 The episode also marked the first reference to Jesus and Pals, the public-access television talk show hosted by Jesus Christ.
 The fictional show is mentioned twice in the background during commercials on television sets, although footage from the show itself is not shown until "Big Gay Al's Big Gay Boat Ride" later in the season.
 Jesus and Pals, and the idea of Jesus as a South Park resident, are references to the original The Spirit of Christmas cartoon.
 Debbie Liebling, who served as a South Park producer at the time of the episode's broadcast, said the inclusion of a television show hosted by Jesus helped convey for audiences the idea of South Park as a place where "anything can happen".